octobercms/docs/setup-deployment.md

 Use the following code in **server** section.
 If you have installed October into a subdirectory, replace the first `/` in location directives with the directory October was installed under:

     location / {
-        # Let OctoberCMS handle everything by default.
+        # Let October CMS handle everything by default.
-        # The path not resolved by OctoberCMS router will return OctoberCMS's 404 page.
+        # The path not resolved by October CMS router will return October CMS's 404 page.
         # Everything that does not match with the whitelist below will fall into this.
         rewrite ^/.*$ /index.php last;
     }